rznas/hh/indexing/README.md

 ⚠️ **CRITICAL SAFETY REQUIREMENTS:**
 1. All EMERGENT conditions must be tagged with `red_flag_keywords`
-2. Urgency levels must match Wills Eye Manual source
+2. Urgency levels must be extracted from Wills Eye Manual (Phase 4.2), NOT hardcoded
 3. No false negatives allowed for emergent conditions
 4. All treatment recommendations must include "consult doctor" context